Understanding output

 Live statistics

-At each interval, the Live Statistics table is displayed:
+At each print_stats_interval, the Live Statistics table is displayed:

 It includes the following information: